Free school meals

 If you meet the criteria you can apply by:

-The application form is only for a child or young person who attends a school or nursery in the London borough of Brent.
+The application form is only for a child or young person who attend a full time school or nursery in the London borough of Brent.

 We will ask for proof of child benefit to be provided if this is your first application for free school meals.
 Eligibility for free school meals will not be backdated, so ensure you apply as soon as possible.